 “No. No, I’m not.”
 I said.
 “I love you.”

 And we just hugged and cried for a long time.
 I cried tears of grief at trust broken.
 He had lived a life I wasn’t even aware of, right underneath my nose.
+But that was the start of learning how to deal with a lying husband.

 And so began my mission of intercession for my spouse and our marriage.
 It started with surrender, giving back to God what was rightfully His, and trusting the Lord with the aspects of my husband that I could not change.
 I stopped focusing so much on what he might be doing wrong and started working on what I could do right.
 But above all I prayed.
 I didn’t pray selfishly, asking God to change him for me.
 I prayed for my husband’s benefit, that he could be the man God had him to be.